For a complete list of my publications, please visit my Google Scholar page.

 Estimating and evaluating (optimal) dynamic treatment regimes

 My methodological research combines causal inference, machine learning, and statistical inference techniques to create and evaluate treatment decisions tailored to each individual, or dynamic treatment regimes.
-This body of work is motivated and grounded by real-world, applied examples within public health and policy.
+This body of work is motivated by and grounded in real-world, applied examples within public health and policy.

 - Montoya LM, Kosorok MR, Geng EH, Schwab J, Odeny TA, Petersen ML.
 Efficient and robust approaches for analysis of SMARTs: Illustration using the ADAPT‐R trial.
 Biometrics.
 2022. [link] [code]